rajeevamatya/eduki-hugo-site/content/en/grade-6/Statistics and Probability/Mean_vs_Median/index.md

 ---
 title: "05 Mean vs Median"
-description: "Mean and median are both measures of center in a distribution, but they can provide different information.
-The mean is the balance point of the data, while the median splits the data in half.
-When a distribution is symmetrical, both measures are close, but when it is skewed, they can be farther apart.
-The choice between mean and median depends on the shape of the distribution and the presence of outliers."
+description: "Mean and median are both measures of the center of a distribution, but they can provide different information.
+The mean is the balance point of the data, while the median represents the middle value.
+The choice between mean and median depends on the shape of the distribution and the presence of outliers.
+In symmetrical distributions, both mean and median are close, but in skewed distributions, they can be far apart."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00